leakyrelu/caarlos0.github.com/_posts/2017-04-28-k8s-sandbox-costs.md

 and later move on to the next task, while the pod is still there, running, with no usage at all.

-To improve that, we wrote the following bash script, and put that in a crontab every 10 minutes:
+To improve that, we wrote the following bash script, and put it in a crontab every 10 minutes:

 ```bash